 Warning: This post contains material about sex and substance abuse.
 Proceed with caution if that kind of thing is hard for you to read about and be warned in advance if you’re younger than 18.

 If you’ve ever seen the movie Point Break, you’ll understand the title of this post.
 You’ll also understand when I say that I met and started dating some total surfer BRO from Hawaii who lived and spoke and acted just like one of those Point Break surfer dudes.

-This is the hardest one to write about because this one involves the loss of my virginity.
-I won’t make it a long story, but I ended up losing my virginity to Point Break guy, a month before my 21st birthday, in his college apartment, while we were both out of our minds high and drunk.
+This is the hardest one to write about because I ended up losing my virginity to Point Break guy, a month before my 21st birthday, in his college apartment, while we were both out of our minds high and drunk.
 I woke up the next morning in bed beside him and cried.
 I just looked at him and thought, “I wasted my first time on him?” and I wept uncontrollably.

 All those years of waiting and hoping had been completely ruined in a moment of absolute stupidity.
 And it sucked.
 But, because our mind likes to mess with us, after that encounter, I suddenly thought I was in love with him.

 Because that’s what sex does to your brain.
 It makes you feel these emotions of love.

 There is a literal chemical called oxytocin, and sex causes the increased production of this chemical.
 Some people call it the “love hormone”.
 During sexual climax (I know, this is some Dr. James Dobson, forbidden sex chapter information, sorry) oxytocin is released from the brain, it surges and is accompanied by the release of endorphins.
 The brain also releases oxytocin into the bloodstream during physical contact such as stroking and hugging.
 When this happens, blood pressure lowers and you feel calm, safe and trusting.